-Using (\ref{eq:d f y}) and the fact that $dR(y)T_yM$ is the graph of a linear map (namely of $dr(y)$), the left hand side of (\ref{eq:dR}) equals $\wt V$.
-Equality (\ref{eq:wt W}) follows.
-This completes the proof of Claim \ref{claim:hhat M}. \end{proof} We choose $\hhat M,\hhat N,F$ as in this claim.
+(This also follows from (\ref{eq:wt W wt V wt Om}) and a dimension argument.)
+This proves (\ref{eq:wt W}) and completes the proof of Claim \ref{claim:hhat M}. \end{proof} We choose $\hhat M,\hhat N,F$ as in this claim.
 We show that the image $\wt M$ under $F$ of a suitable subset of $\hhat M$ is a symplectic submanifold of $M\x N$ that contains $\wt N=F(\hhat N)$, as desired.
 For this we show that $F$ is a symplectic immersion along $\hhat N$.

 Let $\hhat x\in\hhat N$.
 We define $\wt V,\wt\Om,\wt W$ as in (\ref{eq:wt V T}). \begin{claim} The map $dF(\hhat x)$ is injective and $\wt W=dF(\hhat x)(T_{\hhat x}\hhat M)$ is a symplectic linear subspace of $\wt V$ \wrt $\wt\Om$. \end{claim} \begin{proof}[Proof of Claim \ref{claim:d F}] Condition (\ref{eq:wt W}) implies that